Lyndhurst (Vic.)

 Lyndhurst has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects that could affect the region.
-Notable ones include Casey Central Town Centre Development, The Promenade Patterson Lakes, 74S Lynbrook Boulevard Development, and Endeavour Cove Marina Masterplan Redevelopment (Planning Scheme Amendment C205king).
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 24 such projects that are likely to impact the area.
+Notable projects include Casey Central Town Centre Development, The Promenade Patterson Lakes, 74S Lynbrook Boulevard Development, and Endeavour Cove Marina Masterplan Redevelopment (Planning Scheme Amendment C205king).
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.